Renalka/Nourient/README.md

-# Nourient 🌿
+# Nourient

-Nourient (formerly *Patchamomma*) is an AI-powered nutritional intelligence platform.
+Nourient is an AI-powered nutritional intelligence platform.
 It analyzes food packaging, audits health claims, flags hidden ingredients, and generates personalized dietary intelligence.

-## 🏗️ System Architecture
+## System Architecture

 Nourient operates on a **microservices architecture** with a Next.js client and a decentralized Python backend.